michael-oloruntobi/asessment-playwright/README.md

 - Run `npx playwright test` before submitting PRs
 - Document changes in the README or relevant test files

-For any issues, please create a GitHub issue or reach out to the project maintainers.
+For any issues, please create a GitHub issue or reach out to me at michael.oloruntobi@gmail.com.